Microsoft Azure DevOps Integration

 Test execution requires a test environment.
 For Squish GUI tests, self-hosted agents (e.g., a local PC or laptop) or Virtual Machines (VMs) offered by the Azure cloud can be used.
-In the case of using the self-hosted solution, the Azure Pipeline agent needs to be installed.
+To use the self-hosted solution, you have to install the Azure Pipeline agent.

 Squish tests require access to a display, either a physical or virtual one.
-For Windows, the mentioned agent can be started in at least two different ways: as a service or as a process.
+For Windows, the pipeline agent can be started in at least two different ways: as a service or as a process.
 As services do not have such access, the DevOps agent cannot be launched as a service to run Squish tests.
 Therefore, the agent has to be started as a process.
-For more details on running tests on Windows, please consult this article.
+For more details on running tests on Windows, see Automation on Windows.

 The Squish Task can be added to a build or a release Pipeline stage, with the goal to run Squish GUI tests and gather results.
-A requirement for the use of this task is to have Squish installed on the agent that will be running the task.
-Some settings of the task require special attention in order to work properly.
-For these, we provide additional information in the following section.
+To use this task, you must have Squish installed on the agent that will be running the task.
+Some settings of the task require special attention in order to work properly:

 - Squish folder (required) - Path to Squish installation folder on the agent.